djalbat/murmuration/README.md

 * The `else()` method takes a handler that is called in all other cases.
 * The `catch()` method takes a handler that is called should execution fail.

-In the following example rows in a table holding temporary reset codes are deleted once they expire.
+In the following example rows in a table holding temporary reset codes are deleted once they expire:

 ```
 const using = require("../using");